Your life is full of things you count on.

 We don’t have anything fun going on in the real world, but there’s always something happening online.

-Loneliness is an Epidemic
+The Loneliness Epidemic

 Lots of things keep us home alone.